Chapter 35:

 ‘It is as I suspected,’ an eerier voice spoke from the spider, yet its mouth did not move.
 ‘You are the great being I sensed.’

 “You sensed me?”
-David repeated.

 The spider nodded.
 ‘A while ago, I felt a great disturbance in the air of this accursed country.
 Carried on the wind was a dark, foul presence like none I have ever felt, one that I could only describe as a calamity that had been brought into our world.’
 The spider laughed.
 ‘It seems that you are that calamity, aren’t you?’

-‘Of course, Dark One.
+‘Of course, Dark Lord.
 Your presence on the wind was oppressive and heavy.
 To be in your presence face to face like this, it is a feeling so unpleasant I fear for all those that oppose you.’

 Did I really make that big of an impact when I was first summoned here?
 David wondered.
 I didn’t feel anything like what this spider’s describing, but she’s acting as if I sent out a pulse or- David’s eyes widened.
 Wait a minute.